sambeau/tortoise-vs-hare/README.md

 -   Tortoise crashes if flying (CR)
 -   Hare falls asleep, presumably due to a field of carrots (zz)

-And a board with 79 squares (I was looking for a game with around 10 rolls for each player):
+Settled on a board with 79 squares.
+I was looking for a game with around 10-12 rolls for each player and I wanted a typical game to include at least one sleep for the hare and one jet run for the tortoise.
+The 79-square board worked out the most balanced in all areas.

 ## Results